 5.8 Progress on the above will be monitored through the One Powys Plan and the five programme governance arrangements, together with effective monitoring of service improvement plans.
 The Council is also deploying Individual Performance Reviews and 90 day action plans to provide that golden thread that ensures effective performance management arrangements are in place to deliver the organisation's priorities and objectives.
 Both Cabinet, Scrutiny and Audit Committees will monitor progress throughout 2015/16.

 Signed on behalf of Powys County Council:

+Chief Executive

+Date: 30th June 2015

-Chief Executive Leader of the Council Date: xx th June 2015 Date: xxth June 2015
+Leader of the Council

+Date: 30th June 2015

+WB Thomas